 Sans scooted over to his side.
 “A pregnant ma, a pa, and two boys.”
 Looked almost perfect.
 “There’s no unc.”

 “We’re not going to find one,” he said.
-“I don’t think the monsters out here keep very big outside families like we do.”
+“I don’t think the monsters out here keep very big outside families.”

 Uh?
 Sans looked toward Papyrus.
 Wait.
 “You don’t wanna go off on your own?”